 Eventually, my interests shifted and Chimmyville became more of a personal website and blog where I talk about my life, share recipes and talk about my travels.
 Which is the blog you see today. 🙂

 Advice for new bloggers:

-A second opinion on the post your writing can be very useful.
+Getting a second opinion on the post your’re writing can also be very useful.
 Ask a friend to look for mistakes you haven’t spotted, or, if you know spelling and grammar is not one of your strong points.
 There are free browser add-ons (such as Grammarly for Chrome, Firefox and Safari) that are there to help you.
 I swear by it and have it installed for both Firefox and Chrome.

 What advice would you give to new bloggers?